vpenso/scripts/docs/code/git.md

 ### Remote Repositories

-Git allows bidirectional communication between any number of repositories:
+Git allows **bidirectional synchronisation** between any number of repositories:

 * A Git repository can be configured with **references to any number of remotes**
 * Supports many protocols: SSH, HTTPS, DAV, Git protocol, Rsync, and a path to a local repository